BOOKSVP/api-docs/source/index.html.md

 # Resources

 **Resource** is the collective term for _Event_ and _Collection_ objects.
-Some functionality, such as creating invites can apply to both _Events_ and _Collections_ - so for simplicity, we refer to them as a _Resources_ in the documentation.
+Some functionality, such as creating invites can apply to either _Event_ or _Collection_ objects- so for simplicity, we refer to them as a _Resource_ in the documentation.

 # Events